media skills for public servants

 As demonstrated by the coronavirus pandemic, effective public sector communication is not just about managing the reputation of your organisation; it can be a matter of life and death.

-What Challenges are faced by public servants when engaging with the media?
+What challenges are faced by public servants when engaging with the media?

 While reputational risk is a concern for all organisations, there are some challenges public servants face when engaging with the media that are distinct from other professions.
 The most significant is the duty to remain impartial and to be clear that what you say is the position of your organisation, not your personal opinion.